Anchor ads are not supported on this page.

 Sponsored

-Last Sunday, the six-pac boat Reel Champion caught and released two stripers within one-day range of Point Loma, and the Sea Watch boated two later in the week on consecutive days near the Coronado Islands, also on Full-Day runs.
-The surprise is that we usually only see striped marlin in the counts on longer trips along southern Baja or during warmer El Niño years in our area.
-Striped marlin do have an endothermic organ that allows a broader temp range, but typically spend their time further south on this side of the Pacific where the main currents run north to south as opposed to the opposite in the western Pacific where they are heavily fished by commercial fleets.
+Last Sunday, the six-pac boat Reel Champion caught and released two stripers within one-day range of Point Loma, and the Sea Watch boated two later in the week on consecutive days near the Coronado Islands, also on full-day runs.
+We usually see striped marlin in the counts only on longer trips along southern Baja or during warmer El Nino years in our area.
+Striped marlin do have an endothermic organ that allows a broader temp range, but they typically spend their time further south on this side of the Pacific where the main currents run north to south — as opposed to the opposite in the western Pacific, where they are heavily fished by commercial fleets.

-Though mostly concentrated in the central and eastern Pacific, historically, Japan and China catch more striped marlin than any other country in the western Pacific, with peak total metric tons around 18,000 for each country from 1964 to 1969.
-Since, there has been a downward trend to under 2,000 metric tons by 2011 and are at about 1,000 metric tons over the past few years.
+Though striped marlin are mostly concentrated in the central and eastern Pacific, historically, Japan and China catch more of them than any other country in the western Pacific, with peak total metric tons around 18,000 for each country from 1964 to 1969.
+Since then, there has been a downward trend to under 2000 metric tons by 2011 and just about 1000 metric tons over the past few years.
 Striped marlin are the most widely distributed billfish in the Pacific, ranging in a horseshoe shaped arc in the north central Pacific Ocean.

-Living an average of 11 years, older striped marlin can be high in mercury, and it is recommended to eat only once per week.
-Larger species that live longer lives while preying on baitfish that often migrate near industrialized nations tend to have higher mercury concentrations, as the tiny amounts of heavy metals in each baitfish eaten accumulate in the predator species as mercury does not naturally process out once ingested.
-That said, I have eaten marlin, both blue and striped, in jerky, soft smoked, and in tacos and it was excellent.
+Living an average of 11 years, older striped marlin can be high in mercury, and it is recommended to eat the fish only once per week.
+Larger species that live longer lives while preying on baitfish that often migrate near industrialized nations tend to have higher mercury concentrations.
+The tiny amounts of heavy metals in each baitfish eaten accumulate in the predator species, as mercury does not naturally process out once ingested.
+That said, I have eaten marlin (both blue and striped) in jerky, soft smoked, and in tacos, and it was excellent.

 The latest copy of the Reader